 Section 7.8: Technical Activities Committee.
 This standing committee, the members of which are elected individually by the Board of Directors, shall plan for and have charge of the activities of the technical committees, task groups, and technical resource groups appointed to further the advancement of the arts and sciences of heating, refrigerating, air conditioning, ventilating, and the allied arts and sciences for the public benefit.
 Subject to the procedures prescribed by the Board of Directors, the Technical Activities Committee shall approve the formation of technical committees, task groups and technical resource groups as necessary to carry out the objectives of the committee.
 The committee shall also determine the scope of activities of each of these technical committees, task groups and technical resource groups.

-ASHRAE Code of Ethics (https://www.ashrae.org/about/governance/code-of-ethics)
+ASHRAE Code of Ethics (www.ashrae.org/about/governance/code-of-ethics)

 Commentary: This is stated in the Rules of the Board (ROB) section 1.140 CODE OF